r2e-project/r2e/README.md

 ## Converting Repositories to Environments

-You can use R2E to convert GitHub repositories into environments for programming agents.
-First, R2E builds and installs the repository in a Docker image.
-Then, we extract the functions and methods from the repository and generate
-**Equivalence Tests** for them.
+R2E provides a convenient CLI to work with.
+The usual steps are as follows: (1) setup and extract functions and methods from the repositories, (2) build and install repositories, (3) generate **Equivalence Tests** for them, and (4) execute and evaluate the generated tests.

-These tests are then executed in the Docker container using R2E's custom testing framework [R2E Test Server](https://github.com/r2e-project/r2e-test-server).
-This server provides an interface for agents to interact with the built environment and execute arbitrary code.
-Here are these steps in more detail:
+R2E uses a custom testing framework [R2E Test Server](https://github.com/r2e-project/r2e-test-server) that provides an interface for agents to interact with the built environment and execute arbitrary code.

-> [!Tip]
-> Configure your paths in the [config.yml](./src/r2e/config.yml) file.
-These paths will define all generated data is stored.

 ### 1. Setup and Extract Functions